FREE: Ready to build sustainable revenue and get paid for your life-changing work? Get the tools:

 Content creation made easy — the Content Topic Tree

-When everything that you create pertains to the same overarching topic, it’s easy for people to find you online and to understand the value of what you do.
+When all your content relates to an overarching topic, it becomes easy for people to find you online and comprehend your value proposition.

-It’s also easier for search engines to position you and your work as an authority on your topic, which will enhance your reputation as a personal brand or business brand.
+It makes it easier for search engines to perceive you as an authority on your topic, which ultimately strengthens your brand.

 Related: Writing Content for SEO: 6 Powerful Habits So Your Website Shows Up In Search Engines